ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

 If you would like to configure the logging service follow the steps outlined in the [Managing Ubuntu logs with {{site.data.keyword.la_full_notm}}](https://{DomainName}/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-ubuntu)

-## Configure a Data Volume (Optional)
+## Configure a Bring-Your-Own-Key (BYOK) Encrypted Data Volume (Optional)
 {: #configure_data_volume}
 The VSI was created with a provider managed encrypted **Boot** volume of 100 GB, however if you delete that VSI any data you want to safeguard will need to get moved before you delete the VSI.
 An alternative is to create a **Data** volume which can be persisted even if the VSI is deleted.
+You can also encrypt the volume with your own key.
 If that is your desired outcome, follow the steps outlined below to create a data volume and attach it to your VSI.

 1. Create a data volume configuration file.
    ```sh